knative/serving/test/README.md

 ### Adding new test images

 New test images should be placed in `./test/test_images`.
+For each image create a new sub-folder and include a Go file that will be an entry point to the application.
+This Go file should use the package "main" and include the function main().
+It is a good practice to include a readme file as well.
+When uploading test images, `ko` will build an image from this folder.

 ## Flags